geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 Let's get started.
 Company update.
 I don't have anything to update.
-Woze do you know anything about Tinybox?
+Woze do you know anything about TinyBox?
 I also don't know if Woze is there.

 ##### **Chenyu** [[00:00:26](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=26)]